Cymbidium orchids are stunning and are a rewarding spectacular living flower arrangement right throughout the cooler

 Potted around the house indoors or outdoors to provide stunning colour and style to indoor spaces, as well as the garden.
 Orchids will not grow in garden soil but can be made to look as if they are growing in the garden by planting them in orchid potting mix on top of the garden soil.
 Apply the orchid mix to a depth of at least 30cm.
-Cymbidiums are a very popular florist cut flowers and used in corsages.
+Cymbidiums are a very popular florist cut flower and used in corsages.

 Many orchid enthusiasts have an orchid potting mix recipe that they swear by but if orchids are grown in a professional specialist cymbidium orchid potting mix with good drainage, there is very little chance of spreading pests and diseases.
 The potting mix is made up of pine bark, peat, coarse sand and polystyrene.
 Do not grow these plants in soil in the ground.
 Maintain moist potting mix by watering once or twice a week, depending on the weather and fertilise with a specialist orchid fertiliser.
 Different formulations are available to encourage flowering and growth.
 Always read the directions for recommended rates of application.
 Keep in a shaded position such as under deciduous trees, on a well lit veranda or in a shadehouse but make sure that plants receive enough light to flower.
 Lush green leaves and few flowers indicate that your cymbidiums are too shaded.
 Divide after flowering when the plant fills the pot and replant segments into new pots with orchid potting mix.

 Although cymbidium orchids are usually grown in pots they can be grown as garden plants if planted into a mound of orchid mix and the position is right.
 Give plants grown outdoors shade from hot sun particularly in summer but expose to more light in autumn and winter to encourage bud formation.